muhammadash717/GenVarDB-Cassandra/README.md

 # **5. Data Importing**

 The data are prepared and imported after the analysis of a sequenced sample is completed and the plain VCF files are produced.
 These VCF files serve as the starting point for the annotation and data import processes.
 The workflow can be launched by running the script `pipeline.sh` (in the scripts directory) with two parameters; the sample VCF file and the output directory.
 The steps of the workflow are described below.
 Firstly, the VCF file is converted to another VCF file with the multiallelic variants splitted into separate records by a bcftools norm command and the INFO and FORMAT fields are removed (keeping genotypes only) by bcftools annotate.
-The resulting VCF is annotated using ANNOVAR software.
-This step produces three output files; avinput file, a tsv file with the annotations, and an annotated VCF file.
-The first two are not needed and, thus, removed along with the VCF file produced from the first step.
-The annotated VCF file is compressed and indexed with bgzip and tabix tools for downstream analysis.
+The resulting VCF is annotated using GeneBe API.
+This step produces the annotated TSV file.
+Both annotations and genotypes data are parsed from the TSV file into a per-chromosome TSV file for parallel analysis.
-Both annotations and genotypes data are parsed from the VCF file using a bcftools query command into a TSV file per chromosome that passes through some processes which are:

-1) remove an additional comma and space in samples dictionary
-2) replace "\x3b" with ";" (since semicolons are not allowed within VCF fields)
-3) replace NA and "." with empty strings for the database numerical columns.

 This outputs 25 files called (${sample}\_${chr}.tsv), each is passed to `generate_genotypes.py` script because the samples-related data need to be calculated first since each variant should be checked first using a conventional SELECT statement if it occurred before to increment its count by new total and append the new sample to the pre-existing list of samples or if it is novel to add the first sample.
 This outputs another 25 files called (${sample}\_${chr}.tsv.updated).
 To save up space, the original TSV (${sample}\_${chr}.tsv) is removed.
 Regarding the data import, columns are imported from the (${sample}\_${chr}.tsv.updated) file with the `dsbulk_annotations.sh` script in a way to handle the data model of each data type in the most efficient way.